How do you decipher an ancient Egyptian object? What can they tell us about what life was like for ancient Egyptian people?

 DIY: TEACHER NOTES

-We have created some suggestions for the part of your visit where you do not have a museum teacher.
+We have created some suggestions for the part of your visit where you do not have a museum educator.
 They are intended to be a springboard and are adaptable.

 DIY – Ancient Egypt teacher notes